gvwilson/thirdbit/src/fiction/iffy/index.md

 The tunnel at the other end of the bunker had a blast door to match the one behind them.
-Iffy closed her eyes.
+Iffy closed her eyes,
-There.
-She traced a shape on a contact pad beside the door, then gasped as it slid open to reveal a pair of Marines.
+but before she could talk it into locking itself it slid open to reveal a pair of Marines.

 "Iffy, please,"
 Wales' voice said through a speaker on one of their exoskeletons.